|

 Ask a running scheduler to stop.

 Each worker routine checks the request at the top of each turn and stops once the fiber it is running yields or finishes, so a slice in flight is never cut mid-execution. srn_sched_run then returns.
 Fibers left queued stay unrun and are reclaimed by srn_sched_shutdown.
 Does not wait.
-Safe to call from any os thread, including a signal-driven context or a fiber.
-A no-op if the scheduler is not running.
+Safe to call from any os thread or a fiber, but NOT from a signal handler.
+It takes the scheduler mutex and signals the condition variable, neither of which is async signal safe.

 |